thoughtbot/guides/best-practices/README.md

 * Limit collaborators of an object (entities an object depends on).
 * Limit an object's dependencies (entities that depend on an object).
 * Prefer composition over inheritance.
 * Prefer small methods.
-One line is best.
+Between one and five lines is best.
 * Prefer small objects with a single, well-defined responsibility.
+When an object exceeds 100 lines, it may be doing too many things.
 * [Tell, don't ask](http://goo.gl/Ztawt).

 Ruby